 - visible if True then the logo is displayed, otherwise the area is left empty. - scaleFactor specifies the displayed size of the icon.
-1.0 means original size, larger value means larger displayed size.

-• icon - a qt.QIcon object specifying what icon to display as application logo.
-If there is no main window then the function has no effect.
+1.0 means original size, larger value means larger displayed size. - icon a qt.QIcon object specifying what icon to display as application logo.